open-telemetry/opentelemetry-specification/specification/api-metrics.md

 attributes](api-tracing.md#span) in the tracing API, a [label set](TODO: link to user doc) is given its own type in the Metrics API (generally: `LabelSet`).
-Label sets are a feature of the API meant to facilitate re-use, to lower the cost of processing metric events.
+Label sets are a feature of the API meant to facilitate re-use and thereby to lower the cost of processing metric events.
 Users are encouraged to re-use label sets whenever possible, as they may contain a previously encoded representation of the labels.